Industry Report — April 2026

 What Good Looks Like

 A Level 3 F&B operation has a documented network diagram showing distinct segments for business systems, production control, IoT devices, and vendor access.
 Firewall rules are reviewed quarterly.
-A penetration test or segmentation validation has been completed within the past 18 months.
+A penetration test or segmentation validation has been completed within the past 18 months and findings have been remediated.
 Vendor remote access sessions are logged, time-limited, and reviewed monthly.

 Domain 2: Connected Equipment and IoT

-• Start with the highest-value data first: CCP monitoring for regulatory compliance, then yield and downtime for operational performance, then energy and sustainability metrics
+• Start with the highest-value data first.
+CCP monitoring (temperatures, pH, metal detection) for regulatory compliance, then yield and downtime for operational performance, then energy and sustainability metrics.

-• Document the data lineage: For FDA and audit purposes, you must show that records accurately reflect production — which requires knowing where data originated, how it was processed, and where it is stored
+• Document the data lineage.
+For FDA and audit purposes, you must be able to show that records accurately reflect what happened in production.

 Domain 3: Data Infrastructure and Integration

 Connected equipment generates data.
-Data infrastructure is what makes that data usable: stored reliably, accessible to the systems that need it, retained for compliance-required periods, and presented in formats that support both operational decisions and regulatory reporting.
+Data infrastructure is what makes that data usable: stored reliably, accessible to the systems that need it, retained for the periods compliance requires, and presented in formats that support both operational decisions and regulatory reporting.

 For mid-market F&B manufacturers, Microsoft Azure is the most practical cloud platform for this layer.
-Its integration with Microsoft 365, compliance certifications, and native support for hybrid environments align with how most mid-market operations are structured.
+Its integration with Microsoft 365, its compliance certifications, and its native support for hybrid environments align with how most mid-market operations are structured.
+Core capabilities required:

-• Structured storage for time-series production data with retention periods satisfying FSMA, SQF, and 21 CFR Part 11
+• Structured storage for time-series production data, with retention periods that satisfy FSMA, SQF, and 21 CFR Part 11 requirements

 • ERP integration with production and warehouse systems for real-time operational visibility and lot-level traceability